Hi, I’m James. I’m an entrepreneur, maker, coder, marketer and blogger.

 I work with creative agencies as a professional WordPress developer, predominantly based in London and Leeds UK, to make high quality websites (with a focus on WordPress) for their clients.
 I’m a WordPress specialist and available for hire.

 A location independent guide and blog for digital nomads.
 I like writing, and this lets me indulge in this alongside helping people with my thoughts and advice to cut through the nonsense and dispense crystal-clear information about becoming location independent.

 Music is a passion of mine, and this internet radio station, forum and chat community was setup in 2001.
 With over 25,000 forum members, 3 million page views per month, a 24/7 live internet radio station with an average listener level of 750 listeners (a max peak of 2500), a range of merchandise, a compilation CD release, and numerous club nights and events around the world; this hobby has been a really interesting enterprise to run.
 The community and radio have picked up various awards, including a BBC Radio 1 Peoples Choice Award.

 A website dedicated to Seth Godin’s Book Recommendations.
 A fun little project that I did to help people discover their next great book to read.

 I love the concept of subscription boxes, and this is an idea I had bubbling for a while – a central resource for finding subscription services, built on reviews and offers.
 More of a pet project for myself, its also a fantastic passive income source.

 Awani is a luxury preserves maker who has a deep connection with the traditional artisans of Bali and is fast growing across Oceanic and Europe.
-I’ve been advising on strategy and planning for their marketing, web/ecommerce, and sales efforts since mid 2017.
+I’ve been advising from a marketing perspective with them since mid-2017.